apiks/ZeroTsu/README.md

 	   Waifus is whether to enable the waifu commands.
 Use "true" to turn it on.
 Otherwise leave empty or "false"

 3. Make a file called configsecrets.json in the foldder config.json is in and set this up the following way.
-It's for verification:
+It's for verification and optional IF Website value above is empty:
 ```javascript
 {
   "RedditName": "redditAppName",